 Prior Zero Waste Planning in Montgomery County

-Before Zero Waste Montgomery County was formed, Sugarloaf Citizens Association (SCA) had been working for years on the issue of the trash incinerator as the largest polluter in Montgomery County.
+Before Zero Waste Montgomery County was formed, Sugarloaf Citizens Association (SCA) had been working for years on the issue of closing the trash incinerator which is the largest polluter in Montgomery County.
 Following a massive waste pile fire that burned for nearly two weeks in late 2016, Mike Ewall at Energy Justice Network started working with SCA.
 Additionally, Montgomery County Sierra Club raised concerns about the fires at the Dickerson incinerator.
 The Department of Environmental Protection and the MD Department of the Environment oversaw corrective action by Covanta at the incinerator to improve safety.
 Primarily, the volume of trash on the tipping floor is now required to be much less than at the time of the fire.

 The Dickerson Area Facilities Implementation Group (DAFIG) is a county advisory group composed of citizens and stakeholders who provide oversight of industrial operations.
 This group meets with and receives reports on a quarterly basis from the four industrial operations located in Dickerson – the incinerator, the GenOn Energy Plant, the County Yard Trim Composting Facility operated by Montgomery Environmental Services (MES) and the Terra Energy site, planned future home of a data center.
 ZWMC follows this group’s activity as well as The Solid Waste Advisory Committee,(SWAC), another key county-sanctioned oversight group comprised of stakeholders and citizens.